-The record performance is the highest average speed for a completed competition program in accordance with the current Competition Rules.
+- (1) The record performance of an individual is the highest average speed of the individual for a completed competition program in accordance with the current Competition Rules. - (2) The record performance of a team is the highest average speed of the team for a completed competition program in accordance with the current Competition Rules.

-3.2.9 ST Records
+3.2.9 ST Record